MOG Coin (MOG) Price Tops $0.0000 on Exchanges

-MOG Coin (MOG) traded 23.7% higher against the U.S. dollar during the 24-hour period ending at 10:00 AM ET on April 7th.
-During the last seven days, MOG Coin has traded 0.5% higher against the U.S. dollar.
-One MOG Coin token can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-MOG Coin has a total market cap of $263.48 million and $7.66 million worth of MOG Coin was traded on exchanges in the last 24 hours.
+MOG Coin (MOG) traded down 1.4% against the US dollar during the 1 day period ending at 7:00 AM E.T. on April 12th.
+During the last seven days, MOG Coin has traded up 12.7% against the US dollar.
+One MOG Coin token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+MOG Coin has a market cap of $213.71 million and $5.00 million worth of MOG Coin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.